-As you teach this course, help your learners make the connection between Acts and today.
-Help them understand that the Word is still growing and spreading.
-Emphasize their personal responsibility to pick up where Acts leaves off.
-Challenge them to be part of spreading the seed of the Word so it might grow where they live.
-Endeavor as a class to be active for Christ with a dependence on the Holy Spirit.
+As you study this course, consider the connection between Acts and today.
+The gospel is still spreading.
+You have a personal responsibility to pick up where Acts leaves off.
+Be part of spreading the seed of the Word so it might grow where you live.
+Endeavor to be active for Christ with a dependence on the Holy Spirit.